 It is also important to remember to go easy on yourself.
 Remember, these exams can be taken more than once, so if push comes to shove, don’t be afraid to take advantage of this fact.
 You can choose to take the stress off for the first exam and allow yourself to just get a feel for what it is like.
 I myself needed to take the ACT four times before I felt happy with my score.
 Doing this allowed me to learn the areas where I needed extra help or study, as well as helping me learn to pace myself and get used to the test structure.

 If you feel you cannot or do not want to take the exam multiple times, consider taking practice tests online, or even buying a practice test booklet to get yourself used to the structure and time constraints for each section.
-This can help you to feel more at ease because you’ll know what to expect come test day.
+This can help you to feel more at ease because you’ll know what to expect come test day, which can greatly reduce your SAT preparation anxiety.

 It All Comes Down to Preparation